guilhermepo2/guilhermepo2.github.io/_posts/2022-05-01-smart-pointers-cpp.md

 }
 ```

 Going back to our raw pointer example, how could we fix it?
-The below is perflectly possible!
+The below is perfectly possible!

 ```cpp
 vec2* v = new vec2();